Randomised enumeration of small witnesses using a decision oracle: Introduction

-\end{thm} The key tool we use to obtain this algorithm is a colour coding method, using a family of $k$-perfect hash functions.
+Moreover, the total space required by the algorithm is at most $e^{k + o(k)} \cdot n^{O(1)}$. \end{thm} The key tool we use to obtain this algorithm is a colour coding method, using a family of $k$-perfect hash functions.
 This technique was introduced by Alon, Yuster and Zwick in \cite{alon95} and has been widely used in the design of parameterised algorithms for decision and approximate counting (see for example \cite[Chapters 13 and 14]{flumgrohe} and \cite[Chapter 8]{downeyfellows13}), but to the best of the author's knowledge has not yet been applied to enumeration problems.

-The main limitation of Theorem \ref{thm:enumeration} is that it requires access to a deterministic oracle \textbf{ORA}$(X)$ which always returns the correct answer.
-However, in a number of cases (including $k$-\textsc{Path} \cite{bjorklund10} and \textsc{Graph Motif} \cite{bjorklund13}) the fastest known decision algorithm for a self-contained $k$-witness problem is in fact randomised and has a small probability of returning an incorrect answer.
+The main limitation of Theorem \ref{thm:enumeration} is that it requires access to a deterministic inclusion oracle \textbf{INC-ORA} which always returns the correct answer.
+However, in a number of cases (including $k$-\textsc{Path} \cite{bjorklund10} and \textsc{Graph Motif} \cite{bjorklund13}) the fastest known decision algorithm for a self-contained $k$-witness problem (and hence for the corresponding inclusion problem) is in fact randomised and has a small probability of returning an incorrect answer.
 We will also show that the same algorithm can be used in this case, at the expense of a small increase in the expected running time (if the oracle can return false positives) and the loss of the guarantee that we will output every witness exactly once: for each witness in the instance, there is a small probability that we will omit it from the list due to the oracle returning false negatives.
 Specifically, we prove the following theorem.

-\begin{thm} Given a randomised oracle for the self-contained $k$-witness problem $\Pi$, whose probability of returning an incorrect answer is at most $c<\frac{1}{2}$, there is a randomised algorithm which takes as input an instance of $\Pi$ and a constant $\epsilon > 0$, and outputs a list of witnesses of size $k$ in the instance such that, for any witness $W$, the probability that $W$ is included in the list is at least $1 - \epsilon$.
-Moreover, in expectation the algorithm makes at most $2^{O(k)}\cdot \log^3 n \cdot N$ oracle calls, where $N$ is the total number of witnesses in the instance, and if an oracle call can be executed in time $g(k) \cdot n^{O(1)}$ for some computable function $g$, then the expected running time of the algorithm is
+\begin{thm} Given a randomised inclusion oracle for the $k$-witness problem $\Pi$, whose probability of returning an incorrect answer is at most $c<\frac{1}{2}$, there is a randomised algorithm which takes as input an instance of $\Pi$ and a constant $\epsilon > 0$, and outputs a list of witnesses of size $k$ in the instance such that no witness appears more than once and, for any witness $W$, the probability that $W$ is included in the list is at least $1 - \epsilon$.
+In expectation, the algorithm makes at most $e^{k + o(k)}\cdot \log(\epsilon^{-1}) \cdot \log^3 n \, (\log\log n) \cdot N$ oracle calls, where $N$ is the total number of witnesses in the instance, and if an oracle call can be executed in time $g(k) \cdot n^{O(1)}$ for some computable function $g$, then the expected running time of the algorithm is